TylerWoolcott/web-component-widget/README.md

 **Web components**, **shadow DOM**, and **custom elements** together with **React**.

 ## Layout configuration considerations
-- If a user browsing a website with the embedded widget uses an unsupported browser, the widget will emit no HTML.
+- If a user browsing a customer's website with the embedded widget is using an unsupported browser, the widget will emit no HTML.
 One solution would be to add fallback content in between the opening and closing tags, and non-supporting browsers will effectively ignore the outer element and run the nested content.
 For example:
 ```html
 <!-- Offer download -->
   <p>Your browser does not support this widget; here is a link to